 - Willingness to participate on a medical panel.

 The Panel will be made up of 3 (three) physicians.
-The Injured Worker, the employer, and the WCB will each have the opportunity to select a physician from the MPC’s list of eligible practitioners.
+The worker, the employer, and the WCB will each have the opportunity to select a physician from the MPC’s list of eligible practitioners.
 If any party does not make a selection, the MPC will make a selection on that party’s behalf.

-- Interview and medically examine the Injured Worker,
+- Interview and medically examine the worker,

 - Receive input from the treating physician, and/or